crashoverride777/swifty-ads/README.md

 # AdMob and CustomAds Helpers for iOS and AppLovin for tvOS.

 A collection of helper classes to integrate Ads from AdMob, AppLovin (tvOS) as well as your own custom Ads.
-This helper has been been made while making my 1st SpriteKit game but should work for any kind of app.
-With these helpers you can easily show Banner Ads, Interstitial Ads, RewardVideoAds and your own custom Ads anywhere in your project
+With these helpers you can easily show Banner Ads, Interstitial Ads, RewardVideoAds and your own custom Ads anywhere in your project.

-This Helper creates whats called a shared Banner which is the recommended way by apple to show banners.
+This helper creates whats called a shared Banner which is the recommended way to show banner ads.
 To read more about shared banner ads you can read this documentation from Apple. https://developer.apple.com/library/ios/technotes/tn2286/_index.html

 This helper will also correctly preload Interstitial Ads and Rewarded Videos ads automatically so that they are always ready to be shown instantly when requested.